 To find good books to learn Spanish, all you really need to do is find good books in English!
 The popular ones are translated into Spanish to widen their audience and are therefore likely just as easy to find in Spanish if you give it a look.

-Reading is one of my favorite ways to learn Spanish.
-I don’t have to deal with the social anxiety of speaking with another person, and I can do it on my own time, my own pace, and read the stories I like.
+Plus, reading can be one of your favorite ways to learn Spanish.
+At least for me, I don’t have to deal with the social anxiety of speaking with another person, and I can do it on my own time, my own pace, and read the stories I like.
 Plus, it’s a great way to immerse yourself in the language…without actually immersing yourself.

 What are your favorite books to read in Spanish?
 Or, if you haven’t started, what are some books that you would like to read in Spanish?